ningchencontact/azure-docs.zh-tw/articles/active-directory/devices/device-management-azure-portal.md

 **備註：**

-- 您必須是 Azure AD 中的全域管理員或雲端裝置系統管理員，才能啟用/停用裝置。
+- You need to be a global administrator or cloud device administrator in Azure AD to enable / disable a device.
-- 停用裝置會導致裝置無法成功地向 Azure AD 進行驗證，藉此防止裝置存取受裝置 CA 保護的 Azure AD 資源，或使用您的 WH4B 認證。
+- Disabling a device prevents a device from successfully authenticating with Azure AD, thereby preventing the device from accessing your Azure AD resources that are guarded by device CA or using your WH4B credentials.
-- 停用裝置將會同時撤銷裝置上的主要重新整理權杖（PRT）和任何重新整理權杖（RT）。
+- Disabling the device will revoke both the Primary Refresh Token (PRT) and any Refresh Tokens (RT) on the device.

 ### <a name="delete-an-azure-ad-device"></a>刪除 Azure AD 裝置